 How to Answer "Do You Work Well With Other People?"

 Candidates often say they "enjoy working with people," but don't explain or expand upon their response.
 Anyone can say that they work well with people, but it's important to show hiring managers how you accomplish it.

 It's important to think about how you work with your co-workers because even if your role in the company doesn't require a lot of communication, you will still need to engage with the other employees in a professional and personable manner.

 Companies are as interested in your soft (people) skills as they are in your hard (quantifiable) skills.
 Here's information on hard skills vs. soft skills and what employers are seeking in applicants.

-Also, regardless of the job, employers don't want to hire people who are difficult to get along with because that will cause workplace issues and conflicts.
+Regardless of the job, employers don't want to hire people who are difficult to get along with because that will lead to workplace issues and conflicts.
 It can make sense to screen out applicants who don't have strong people skills, even if they have solid qualifications for the job.

 Here are some examples of what your people skills might allow you to do: